-NOTE: I started writing this a good few days ago, before my recent site outage, so apologies if any of this is now out of date.
-Also, apologies for profanity.
+NOTE: I started writing this a good few days ago, drugs before my recent site outage, viagra sale so apologies if any of this is now out of date.
+Also, information pills apologies for profanity.
 I need to make up four days of web stats somehow.

 Oh, Alex Salmond.
 You make it so easy for your haters, you do, waddling around like some enormous wind-up penguin with your flippers flapping stammering Shcott-land, Shcott-land with every second word.
 You’re obviously a very intelligent man and sometimes you make very good points, but the trouble is you bury them in nationalist rhetoric and make them sound like cheap political point-scoring.